Changes in your body

 Your baby’s eyes are starting to distinguish what’s around him or her this week, though your baby will continue to spend a good amount of time with closed eyes.
-Once your baby joins the world, he or she will have 20/400 vision (compared to 20/20).
+Once your baby joins the world, they will have 20/400 vision (compared to 20/20).
 This means that babies can only focus on objects right near their face, so get ready to snuggle up close.

 Your babies have grown to 10 1/2 inches from crown to rump this week.
 They weigh 3 pounds each.
 Week 30 is when the growth of twins starts lagging behind the growth of their singleton counterparts.

-Back pain is unfortunately something many women experience in pregnancy, and will likely worsen as your baby and belly both continue to grow.
+Back pain is a common ailment during pregnancy and typically worsens in the third trimester with your additional weight gain.
 With about 10 weeks left in your pregnancy, you’ll be happy to know there are a number of things that can help.

 Next, focus on your posture.
 If you find it difficult to stand or sit up straight with your belly weighing on you, you might want to look into a pregnancy support belt.
 If you work at a desk, make sure your chair, keyboard, and computer monitor have been set up to create an ergonomic environment.

 Elevating your feet can also ease up on any back issues.
-If you are still sporting your pre-pregnancy high heels, consider switching to flat shoes that offer support.
+If you’re still sporting your pre-pregnancy high heels, consider switching to flat shoes that offer support.
 Supportive footwear can help ease back pain.
-Don’t worry, though, your cute footwear will still be waiting for you after your baby arrives.
+Don’t worry, though.
+Your cute footwear will still be waiting for you after your baby arrives.

 If your second trimester gave you a bit of relief from emotional ups and downs, it’s perfectly normal to start experiencing more mood swings in your third trimester.
 You’ve got a lot on your mind, and that coupled with your increased exhaustion can put your nerves on edge.